 In plain language, hot water systems are devices that provide hot water in your home or business.
 These devices take in cold water and warm it to be ready when needed for a shower, laundry, or dishwashing.

-There are four main types of hot water system in the Australian market.
-Let’s understand how each works and explain how they are differ.
+There are four main types of hot water systems in the Australian market.
+Let’s understand how each works and explain how they differ.

 Electric Hot Water Systems